 Mouri explained, “We used to collect TRWP using a vehicle on a road, which results in a mixture of particles.
 It’s not a clean study; in the lab, we can do it without contaminants.
 Ueshima developed this machine from scratch, and it uses an electrostatic collection method, which can collect particles down to submicron levels.”

 It’s clear that the industry is seeking consensus on a standardized testing method.
-As Mouri noted, tire manufacturers currently favor a variety of techniques, each with its own pros and cons.
+As Mouri noted, tire manufacturers currently favor a variety of techniques.
 He elaborated, “It’s a famous story that still exists.
-Personally, I like Goodyear’s method of testing on track because it’s a clean test.
 Michelin’s method collects all kinds of TRWP.
-Bridgestone’s indoor method simulates the tire on a vehicle, and it’s not always representative of the real world.”
+Bridgestone’s indoor method simulates the tire on a vehicle on an indoor test machine, and it’s not always representative of the real world.
+Outdoors you have wind which you do not get indoors and you don’t pick up road or brake dust like you do on a vehicle, so all test methods have their pros and cons, but personally I think Goodyear’s is best.”

 At 15:45 during the same session, Prof. Günter Leister, CEO of TWMS Consulting, will present alongside Kokusai on the latter’s new indoor tire abrasion test system.
 The system uses sandpaper and builds on the indoor method developed by JATMA.
 The core idea behind the JATMA test is to replicate real-world wear conditions in an indoor setting while refining the measurement process.
 Kokusai has taken a similar approach, focusing on improving the consistency of test surfaces.